rishisareen/100dayscodingchallenge/r1/r1-log.md

 ##100DaysOfCode Log - Round 1 - Rishi Sareen

 The log of my #100DaysOfCode challenge.
-Started on [Feb 1, 2020].
+Started on Feb 1, 2020.

 ## Log